International Champagne Horse Registry

 Amber Champagne

-The body, leg, mane and tail hair of a champagne horse will ALL be "diluted" colors.
-Dilute is what milk does to the color of coffee -- it lightens it.
+The pigment of the body, leg, mane and tail hair of a champagne horse will all be diluted.
+"Dilute" is what milk does to the color of coffee -- it lightens it.
 But not every diluted-color horse is a Champagne (see examples).

 Buckskin